varun566/Github_repofinder/README.md

 - Search for GitHub repositories by username.
 - Display repository details, including name, description, stars, and forks.
 - Pagination for easy navigation through the list of repositories.
+- Loaders are displayed when it is progress

 ## Technologies Used